-The accompanying consolidated financial statements include the accounts of the subsidiary and the seven wholly-owned SPEs including transactions whereby the Company has been determined to have majority voting interest, control and is the primary beneficiary in accordance with the Financial Accounting Standards Board ("FASB") guidance.
+Basis of Accounting and Consolidation - The accompanying consolidated financial statements include the accounts of the subsidiary and the seven wholly-owned SPEs including transactions whereby the Company has been determined to have majority voting interest, control and is the primary beneficiary in accordance with the Financial Accounting Standards Board ("FASB") guidance.
 All other significant intercompany balances and transactions have been eliminated in consolidation.

-The preparation of consolidated financial statements in conformity with principles generally accounting accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Use of Estimates - The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates and assumptions.

-Cash and cash equivalents include all cash and liquid investments with an initial maturity of three months or less when purchased.
+Cash and Cash Equivalents - Cash and cash equivalents include all cash and liquid investments with an initial maturity of three months or less when purchased.
 At times, the Company's cash and cash equivalents balance deposited with financial institutions may exceed federally insurable limits.
 The Company mitigates this risk by depositing funds with major financial institutions.
 The Company has not experienced any losses in connection with such deposits.

-In 2016 and 2015, deposits in escrow represented cash held by a lender which are restricted for leasing and repair expenditures, as well as real estate tax and insurance expenses.
-As of June 30, 2016 and December 31, 2015, the balances include reserves for taxes, insurance and repairs to ensure Holmwood's performance relating to improvement of the properties.
+Deposits in Escrow - There were no deposits in escrow as of May 26, 2017.
+Deposits in escrow represented cash held by a lender which are restricted for leasing and repair expenditures, as well as real estate tax and insurance expenses.
+As of December 31, 2016, deposits in escrow totaled \$239,221.